playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 Under non-ref (`useState`/props) dependency array tracking, this line of reasoning typically does not introduce bugs into the codebase, but when `ref`s are added, it opens a can of worms due to the misunderstanding.

 The way `useEffect` _actually_ works is much more passive.
 During a render, `useEffect` will do a check against the values in the dependency array.
 If any of the values' memory addresses have changed (_this means that object mutations are ignored_), it will run the side effect.
-This might seem similar to the previously outlined understanding, but it's a difference of "push" vs. "pull". `useEffect` does not listen to anything and does not trigger a render in itself, but instead the render triggers `useEffect`'s listening and comparison of values. **This means that if there is not a render, `useEffect` cannot run a side effect, even if the memory addresses in the array have changed.**
+This might seem similar to the previously outlined understanding, but it's a difference of "push" vs. "pull". `useEffect` does not listen to anything and does not trigger a render in itself, but instead, the render triggers `useEffect`'s listening and comparison of values. **This means that if there is not a render, `useEffect` cannot run a side effect, even if the memory addresses in the array have changed.**

 Why does this come into play when `ref`s are used?
 Well, there are two things to keep in mind: